 In April 2022 began the restoration of Bardi Chapel, painted by Giotto (scenes of Saint Francis’ life) inside Santa Croce church, so guided tours of the frescoes won't be possible throughout the duration of the work.

 Vasari Corridor is one of the most popular attractions among the artistic treasures of Florence.
 Since 2016, the corridor has been closed to the public in order to undergo essential refurbishments and a new set-up: we expect it to reopen by Spring 2024.
-The Museo della Moda e del Costume (Fashion and Costume Museum) and the Porcelain Museum, located on the highest point of the Boboli Gardens (Pitti Palace), are also being refurbished.
+The Museo della Moda e del Costume (Fashion and Costume Museum) in Pitti Palace has just reopended (december 2023), while the Porcelain Museum, located on the highest point of the Boboli Gardens is still closed for restoration.

 For those interested in visiting the Brancacci Chapel, it is important to know that restoration work has begun.
-The good news is that during this period visit is possible by climbing up onto the scaffolding, in order to admire Masaccio's and Masolino's masterpieces at close quarters: reservation is required: ph. +39 055 2768224, bigliettimusei.comune.fi.it or firstname.lastname@example.org.
+The good news is that during this period visit is possible, until March 31, 2024, by climbing up onto the scaffolding, in order to admire Masaccio's and Masolino's masterpieces at close quarters: reservation is required: ph. +39 055 2768224, bigliettimusei.comune.fi.it or email@example.com.

 The Villa Medicea di Careggi, except for a few summer concerts that allowed the public access to the garden, will probably only see the end of restoration work in 2024.